mikkohei13/FinBIF-DW/inaturalist.md

     - If not found
       - Convert to DW format
       - Push to DW
-  - Push to db (monthlyUpdate = 1), to mark that has been handled
+  - Push to db (status = 1), to mark that has been handled

 MONTHLY DELETION
 - Foreach in database
-- If monthlyUpdate != 1
+- If status != 1
   - Delete from DW
   - Delete from database (to prevent unneeded deletions later)
-- Set monthlyupdate = NULL for all (so that they will be checked for deletion next time)
+- Set status = 0 for all (so that they will be checked for deletion next time)

 How to handle problems during the process?